The Mountain on the Road. The Interrelation of Road and Landscape during the Modernization of the Swiss Pass Roads in the 1930s.

 Central Swiss pass crossings were adapted for motorized traffic 90 years ago.
 Motorization was not an absolutely new phenomenon at the time.
 However, in the 1930s, it elevated the design of its infrastructure politically and economically to a cross-cantonal, national agenda matter – focusing on the alpine roads and aimed at an international automobile tourism.
 The decade was marked by the economic crisis of the late 1920s and political developments that culminated in the Second World War in 1939.
 Accordingly, the shaping of the alpine roads consisted of a complex interweaving of technical and design developments as well as cultural and political dynamics.

 At that time, Switzerland’s alpine travel destinations were considered a historically legitimized location factor, underpinned by the existing building fabric of the so-called engineered roads from the 19th century.
-In contrast, the modernization of the roads for motorized traffic was then a visionary focal point.
+In contrast, the modernization of the roads for motorized traffic was then a future-oriented focal point.

 The dissertation project is based on the thesis that the alpine landscape offered a central reference and had a constitutive effect on three levels: in the political negotiation, the design process, and the mediating reproduction of the roadscape of the mountain passes.